m0euk/RDS-Bridge/README.md

 - **Antenna selector** — switch your receiver's antenna ports from the page, on SDRplay models that offer a choice.
 - **SDRConnect comparison** — shows SDRConnect's own decoded PS/RT/PI side-by-side with the Bridge decode.
+- **Light or dark** *(new in 0.10.3)* — a `theme` button in the top bar switches the whole interface and remembers your choice.
+Dark is the default.
+The RF waterfall, the MPX spectrogram and the band-map body stay dark in both themes: those are signal painted through a colour map, and a light colour map is harder to read, not easier.
+A `contrast` button lifts the dimmest labels further in either theme.
+- **IQ recordings tune absolutely** *(improved in 0.10.2)* — the centre frequency is read from the recording's own metadata where the recorder wrote one, and from the filename otherwise, in kHz, MHz or GHz.
+Verified against SDRuno, HDSDR, SDR Console (including RF64 captures) and SDR#.
+Where an unfamiliar recorder's metadata cannot be confirmed, Bridge falls back to the filename rather than guessing.
 - **Self-check** *(new in 0.9.4)* — one button, next to **help**, that tests your browser, confirms this copy is complete and unmodified, and proves the decoder works by generating a test signal and decoding it.
 It writes a plain-language report to your Downloads folder that you can read or email for support — nothing is